baitul-hossain/send_automatic_message_by_Python/README.md

 # send_automatic_message_by_Python
 Auto type and send message on Facebook, WhatsApp or other messenger with Python

+Please, read main.py for instructions